🚀 Join 1M+ traders with Exness — Start trading with just $10, withdraw at any time Start Trading

 GRID TRADING EA FOR METATRADER

-• Directional and bidirectional trading modes
+• Directional or bidirectional modes to adapt to market conditions

 Screenshots